lotaris/jee-rest/README.md

 errors and contains functions that make response creation easier.

-## Bootstrapping the Library in a Maven project
+## Bootstrapping the Library in a Maven Project

-In a standard maven multi-module project like we have (EAR / EJB / WAR / JAR), it is required to manage the dependency properly.
+In a standard Maven multi-module project like we have (EAR / EJB / WAR / JAR), you'll need to setup the dependency as follows.

-First thing to do is to add the dependency in the `dependencyManagement` section in the `<artifactIdPrefix>/pom.xml`.
-You can copy/paste the following dependency definition.
+The first thing to do is to add the dependency in the `dependencyManagement` section in the `<artifactIdPrefix>/pom.xml`.
+You can copy/paste the following dependency definition:

 ```xml
 <!-- Rest -->